PLACE dropout: A Progressive Layer-wise and Channel-wise Dropout for Domain Generalization: Related Work

-\textbf{Dropout Regularization.} Dropout \cite{srivastava2014dropout} is one of the most widely used regularization methods to improve the generalization of deep neural networks.
-In channel-wise and space-wise manners, dropout is developed by Tompson \textit{et al}. \cite{tompson2015efficient} to SpatialDropout that drops entire channels in feature maps, and by Ghiasi \textit{et al}. \cite{ghiasi2018dropblock} to DropBlock that randomly masks contiguous feature regions, respectively. \ Recently, many novel dropout methods have been studied, which can be roughly divided into task-auxiliary dropout and structure-information dropout.
-Task-auxiliary dropout aims to introduce auxiliary tasks to help the model focus on main-task-relevant information \cite{nagpal2020attribute, keshari2019guided, Schreckenberger2019idropout}, \eg, filter dropout \cite{nagpal2020attribute} which utilizes an auxiliary network to drop the filters responsible for encoding a given sensitive attribute.
-Structure-information dropout has also been studied to utilize feature-level structure information to guide the dropout during training for a variety of tasks \cite{zeng2021correlation, ke2020group, saffari2021maximum}.
-Unfortunately, previous dropout-based methods could not be directly employed in DG task, as they either need extra network parameters \cite{nagpal2020attribute, Schreckenberger2019idropout} or utilize the guidance that is unsuitable for DG \cite{ke2020group, zeng2021correlation}.
-To mitigate overfitting problem in domain generalization, we design a novel dropout-based framework, which achieves state-of-the-art performance compared with existing DG methods.
+Dropout \cite{srivastava2014dropout} is one of the most widely employed regularization techniques to enhance the generalization capability of deep neural networks.
+Over the years, dropout has been extended in both channel-wise and space-wise manners.
+Tompson \textit{et al}. \cite{tompson2015efficient} introduced Spatial Dropout, which drops entire channels in feature maps, while Ghiasi \textit{et al}. \cite{ghiasi2018dropblock} proposed DropBlock, a method that randomly masks contiguous feature regions.
+Subsequently, various novel dropout methods have been investigated, broadly categorized into task-auxiliary dropout and structure-information dropout.
+Task-auxiliary dropout methods aim to incorporate auxiliary tasks to help the model focus on relevant information for the primary task \cite{nagpal2020attribute,schreck2019idropout}, \textit{e.g.}, Nagpal \textit{et al}. \cite{nagpal2020attribute} employ an auxiliary network to drop filters responsible for encoding given sensitive attributes.
+On the other hand, structure-information dropout methods leverage feature-level structure information to guide the dropout operations during training for diverse tasks \cite{hou2019weighted,zeng2021correlation,liu2023exploring}.

+However, these methods are primarily designed for supervised and semi-supervised learning settings, where training and test data typically share similar distributions.
+Consequently, they may not be well-suited for Domain Generalization (DG) tasks due to their insufficient regularization effect in combating the severe overfitting issues caused by the domain gap between source and target domains.
+Moreover, since the target domain is unavailable during training, unsuitable guidance for dropout might potentially damage the generalization ability of the model \cite{zeng2021correlation}.
+To address these challenges, we propose a novel dropout-based framework for DG, which can effectively mitigate the overfitting on source domains, reducing the cross-domain gap, and facilitating the model to generalize effectively to unseen target domains.